 Documentation & currency

 Corporate travel rates and discounts.
 When traveling for business, you are normally entitled to more competitive rates from hotels to flights and car rental.
 In some cases, you might need to present your Business ID when checking in so be sure not to leave it at the office!
 If you have any Corporate Credit Cards, be sure to take them with you too.
-You can read up more on corporate travel discounts here.
+For more information, read our guide on corporate travel discounts.

 If you’re in the United States, you can join other business travelers by signing up for the TSA PreCheck program which allows you to navigate faster security screening for domestic and some international flights.